tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ### color option

-The `color` option is a CSS color that will be used as the fill and stroke color.
-The default value of "currentColor" means you can style the SVG using an external CSS stylesheet by defining the `color` property.
+The `color` option is a CSS color that will be used as the `fill` and `stroke` value of the image.
+The default value of 'currentColor' means the color will be defined by the CSS `color` property of the SVG.

 ### pretty option